 The pasta magically absorbs most of the water while it cooks, leaving you with perfectly saucy pasta.Add dollops of ricotta cheese (the best cheese in the world, in my opinion) and a generous sprinkle of mozzarella cheese.

-If you try out the recipe, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
+If you try out this one-skillet baked ziti, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!

 - 1 small onion, diced

-- Optional: 1/8 teaspoon cayenne pepper for some heat
+- 1/8 tsp. cayenne pepper for some heat (optional)

-- 12 oz. whole grain uncooked ziti pasta (I used Barilla)
+- 12 oz. whole-grain uncooked ziti or penne pasta (I used Barilla)

 - 3/4 cup mozzarella cheese

-- Optional for topping: 1 small fresh tomato, diced, and fresh chopped parsley
+- Optional for topping: 1 small tomato, diced, and fresh chopped parsley

-- In a large skillet or pot, cook onion and ground beef until browned.
+- In a large skillet, cook onion and ground beef until beef is browned.
 Drain grease.

-- Add crushed and diced tomatoes to the pan, along with garlic powder, salt, pepper.
+- Add crushed and diced tomatoes to the pan, along with garlic powder, salt, pepper and stir.